nicholaschiasson/inglix/README.md

 | 31 | `y` | <nglx>`waE`</nglx> | **=** |
 | 32 | `z` | <nglx>`zE`</nglx> | **=** |

-[^1]: Like the name of the letter "G", but voiced.
-Really soften that "G" sound.
-It's the same way the French pronounce the name of their own letter "J".

 </details>

 ## Graphemes